-- 1. Admission to the Certificate by the Graduate School - 2.
+- 1. Admission to the Certificate Program by the Graduate College. - 2.
 Submission of the Certificate Plan of Study - 3.
 Successful completion of all required certificate courses as identified by program with a 3.0 or better grade point average overall. - 4.
-Submit the application for graduation with the required approvals to the School of Graduate Studies.
-Applications are available at the School of Graduate Studies website and are due by the date specified in the University calendar each semester.
+Submit the application for graduation with the required approvals to the Graduate College.
+Applications are available at the Graduate College website and are due by the date specified in the University calendar each semester.